ivuorinen/starred/README.md

 - [andrew--r/channels](https://github.com/andrew--r/channels) - 📺 A collection of useful YouTube channels for javascript developers and web designers
 - [area17/awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community
 - [bakke92/awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
+- [bchatard/alfred-jetbrains](https://github.com/bchatard/alfred-jetbrains) - Alfred4 workflow to easily open your projects with your favorite JetBrains product.
 - [bradtraversy/design-resources-for-developers](https://github.com/bradtraversy/design-resources-for-developers) - Curated list of design and UI resources from stock photos, web templates, CSS frameworks, UI libraries, tools and much more
 - [cancng/fonts](https://github.com/cancng/fonts) -
 - [chiraggude/awesome-laravel](https://github.com/chiraggude/awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem